Sensacioles/Sensacioles/README.md

-### 🍥 About me:
+### 👨‍💻 About me:

-- 👨‍💻 My name is Giovanni Sencioles, nice to meet you!
-I'm 24 years old, currently living in Vila Velha, Espírito Santo, Brazil;
+- 🌄 My name is Giovanni Sencioles, nice to meet you!
+I'm 25 years old, currently living in Vila Velha, Espírito Santo, Brazil;
-- 📚 Data scientist and Technologies in Internet Systems undergraduate.
-Currently studying game development using GameMaker and Godot;
+- 📚 Data scientist and Technologies in Internet Systems bachelor.
+Experienced in SAS programming language and its tools, mainly Visual Analytics, Model Studio and Model Manager.
+Currently improving my Machine Learning and Natural Language Processing model engineering skills;
-- 🌱 Studying about cybersecurity and chatbot development.
-Developing my skills with SAS Code, SAS Studio and SAS Model Manager;
+- 🌱 Studying game development and game design.
+Aiming to start a full original project soon;
 - 🤝 Looking to further improve my analytical skills as a data scientist and improve my knowledge on game design;
 - 🧠 Fun facts: Coffee and videogame addicted.
 I have a cat named Zelda and my favorite color is black.
 My favorite games are The Legend of Zelda: Majora's Mask, Nier Replicant and Cyberpunk 2077.
 My favorite movies are Howl's Moving Castle and the LOTR trilogy.